Russian Officials Throw a Tantrum After U.S. Diplomat Calls Putin ‘Small Man’

 Russian officials, it appears, have not taken well to the remarks.

-In a Telegram post on Tuesday, the Russian embassy in Hungary went on a tirade against Pressman’s “unacceptable” remarks about “the personality of a foreign Head of State,” calling his comments “an outrageous violation of basic diplomatic protocol and practice.”
+In a Telegram post on Tuesday, the Russian embassy in Hungary went on a tirade against Pressman’s “unacceptable” remarks about “the personality of a foreign Head of State,” calling his comments “an outrageous violation of basic diplomatic protocol and practice,” according to Russian state news agency TASS.

 It’s not the first time that Pressman, a human rights attorney, has been attacked for his candor since he was appointed the U.S. ambassador to Hungary in August.
-According to Politico, Pressman has been a go-to target of criticism from Hungary’s state media for calling out the Hungarian regime’s propaganda—and even making cheeky comparisons between comments made by Hungarian officials and Putin.
+According to Politico, Pressman has been a go-to target of criticism from the country’s state media outlets for calling out the Hungarian regime’s propaganda—and even making cheeky comparisons between comments made by Hungarian officials and Putin.

-“When we see insane Kremlin stories being re-propagated in the Hungarian media, we’re gonna call that out, because we have to,” he told the outlet.
+“When we see insane Kremlin stories being re-propagated in the Hungarian media, we’re gonna call that out, because we have to,” he told the outlet in November.
 “All of that is with the intent to pull us closer together—not to push us apart.”

 Pressman did not immediately respond to a request for comment from The Daily Beast.